 - Empower and assist.

-It ought to be remembered that there is nothing more difficult… than to take the lead in the introduction of a new order of things.
+It ought to be remembered that there is nothing more difficult… than taking the lead in the introduction of a new order of things.

 Now that we’ve looked at how to collaborate efficiently and manage effectively, it’s time to move on to the most important of the three cornerstones: Win consistently.
 When it comes to the social revolution and SharePoint 2013 adoption, one of the most important objectives should be to build enthusiasm so that you can position your organization to achieve big wins and realize quantifiable business value.
 If successfully implemented, the wealth of business benefits that can be achieved from a sustainable adoption are countless and include: